Last updated on January 2nd, 2023

 Hike through scrubby trees will open up a spectacular view of the Lake Champlain, Adirondacks Mountains, New Hampshire, and Canada.

 On the opposite side of the forest, there is a small pond, called Sterling Pond where you can get by another hiking path while relishing the autumn.

 Side Trip: For some adrenaline, zip line through the colorful trees with Arbortrek Canopy adventures.

-Where to Stay: Trapp Family Lodge and Stowe Mountain Resort are great for families and romantic getaways.
+Where to Stay: Trapp Family Lodge and The Lodge at Spruce Peak are great for families and romantic getaways.
 Both of them have a gorgeous property and a lot to offer.
 Charming Victorian Sinclair Inn Bed & Breakfast is an absolute favorite not only for us but for many other visitors.
 Owners of this home host guests in the old school style.

 Shelburne is a suburb of Burlington, located along the shores of Lake Champlain and surrounded by lush vegetation.
 This part of Vermont in fall is a complete riot of color.